alexiscolin/vue-colcade/README.md

 ```

 That grid is accessible between all components by using the new global `$colcade` vue property.
 So you can create as many grid as you want, storing them by their `name`.

-So, you can destroy a grid by calling `this.$colcade.destroy('myGridName')`.
+In order to destroy a grid, just call: `this.$colcade.destroy('myGridName')`.

-All native colcade methods are accessible :
+All native colcade methods are accessibles :

 ``` javascript
   this.$colcade.myGridName.append();